justinyaoqi/redigohelper/README.md

 # redigohelper

-Package redigohelper provides helper functions to make it easy to use [redigo](http://github.com/garyburd/redigo/redis):
+Package redigohelper provides helper functions to make it easy to use [redigo](http://github.com/garyburd/redigo):
-* NewPool(): Create a redis connection pool
+* NewPool(): Create a redis connection pool.
 * HMSET(): Sets the specified fields to their respective values in map[string]string.
 * HGETALL(): Return all fields and values of the hash and store them in map[string]string.
 * ......